 Co-creating value with both internal and external stakeholders solves customer needs and problems faster.
 Bringing together different teams and clients can create real results with business impact.

-A great example the digital camera.
+A great example is the digital camera.
 Kodak invented it in 1975.
 The timing was not right.
-There was no infrastructure to support digital cameras nor were there personal computers.
+There was no infrastructure to support digital cameras and no personal computers.
 The photos from these new cameras could not be stored anywhere.
 It was a huge fail.
 Fast forward a few years, and in 1990 the first Dycam Model 1 is the first digital camera going on sale to the market.
 As I said, history is full of great ideas that were simply at the wrong time.

 Building a strong network of innovation partners is an effective strategy in co-creating solutions and exploring new opportunities.
-Sometimes, relying on external service providers, who are often, specialised in a specific tools or process can be of value.
+Sometimes, relying on external service providers, who are often specialised in specific tools or process, can be of value.